adnguyen/Notebooks_and_Protocols/2017_Eco_Gen_ANBE_nb.md

-### Repeated measures anova of differential gene expression
+### Repeated measures anova or time series of differential gene expression

 We need to figure out how to do this.